Helping Students Thrive

 Additionally, participants will learn to use the Framework as an approach for developing well-rounded curriculum and lesson plans, individualized learning opportunities for students, weekly classroom schedules, supportive learning environments, and as a guide for integrating effective, existing practices from the field of education into a more complete, holistic approach.

-Graduate Credit Fees: This course is offered for three graduate credits through our educational partners.
-Please email us at: email@example.com for more information about graduate credit fees.
+Graduate Credit Fees: This course is offered for three graduate credits through our educational partners for an additional charge.
+Please email us at: firstname.lastname@example.org for more information about graduate credit fees.

 The course is open to interested principals, school counselors, and classroom teachers, out-of-school directors, early childhood directors, and social workers engaged with children and families.